spraints/choose_your_own/README.md

-# ChooseYourOwn
+# Choose Your Own Adventure

-TODO: Write a gem description
+The `choose_your_own` gem helps you define a multiple-choice part of your view.

 ## Installation